 Just as you need to make sure your banking partner is someone you feel comfortable working with, it’s your responsibility to make sure you understand the terms that can help you get paid and know your payment options.

 The five methods of payment in international trade are consignment, open account, documentary collections, letters of credit, and cash-in-advance.
-This article provides information about each method, and more information about the risks and benefits of each method of payment is available here.
+Methods of Payment in International Trade provides information about each method.

 Do the work now, and you’ll worry less later.